Terms and Conditions for Entry to the 2018 Capel Military Vehicle Show

 GAS BBQ’s only when adequate fire-fighting equipment is available.
 It is suggested that all vehicles carry a current working fire extinguisher.

 It is the vehicle owners responsibility that on arrival and setup they identify the fire points which are clearly marked around the CVMShow ground.

-Due to the new Health and Safety guidelines, we must insist that all traders have a suitable working fire extinguisher on their pitch.
+Due to the new Health and Safety Guidelines, we must insist that all traders have a suitable working fire extinguisher on their pitch.
 Booking in will check this on arrival.
-Stalls will also will be checked for fire extinguishers during the show.
+Stalls will also be checked for fire extinguishers during the show.

 We have fire points please take a minute to find them it could save a life.

 Please make your show as safe as possible, follow common sense, and fire safety rules of the show.